micro-os-plus/web-jekyll/pages/user-manual/basic-concepts.md

 A shared resource is typically a variable (static or global), a data structure, table (in RAM), or registers in an I/O device, accessed in common by different parts of the code.

-Typical examples are lists, memory allocators, storage devices, that all need a specific method to protect agains concurrent accesses.
+Typical examples are lists, memory allocators, storage devices, that all need a specific method to protect against concurrent accesses.

 The technique for obtaining exclusive access to shared resources is to create **critical sections**, which temporarily lock access.